robang74/redfishos/forum/todo/sailfishos-refactoring-begins.md

 **More in general**

-There is no any viable way to debug and fix SFOS until these three facilities will be fully functional in place unless you wish to waste your time as you were an immortal highlander. :face_with_hand_over_mouth:
+There is no any viable way to debug and fix SFOS until these three facilities will be fully functional in place unless you wish to waste your time as you were an immortal highlander.

 * **1st** - make working the recovery image because it is the starting point for everyone that seriously wants debugging / fixing their OS and for everyone that wish to experiment with the system but having a quick recovery option.
 For this reason the recovery boot image should be the standard and only one.
 Obviously, the recovery boot mode should start ONLY when the users ask for it (*e.g.: USB cable connected at boot time could be a way*) or when the system is bricked badly (*e.g.: the UI cannot rise up, a file-format flag is set after a watchdog expired*).